IEvangelist/davidpine.net/content/blog/github-profanity-filter.md

 }
 ```

 I really love how **GraphQL** allows the consumer to retrieve only the shape of the items its querying, this is really powerful.
 Executing this query returns my labels, their `name` and `id`.
 The label identifier is configured in our **Azure Function** as a environment variable.
 If you're looking for the **GitHub GraphQL SDK**, look no further -- this project relies on the {{< url-link "Oktokit.GraphQL" "https://www.nuget.org/packages/Octokit.GraphQL" >}} package.
 It is a fluent API, which enables developers to author complex graph-based queries and mutations with ease.
-For details, see the <a href='https://github.com/IEvangelist/GitHub.ProfanityFilter' target='_blank'><i class='fa fa-github'></i> source code</a>.
+For details, see the {{< url-link "{{< i fa-github >}} source code" "https://github.com/IEvangelist/GitHub.ProfanityFilter" >}}.

 ## Conclusion